 Few human creations represent the peak of globalization and the sovereign wealth fund.
-Nevertheless, over the past two decades, the world’s 90 odd sovereign wealth funds have gained significant clout.
-Together they oversee more than $1 trillion in assets, equivalent to around 10% of the global gross domestic product.
+Nevertheless, the world’s 90-odd sovereign wealth funds have gained significant clout over the past two decades.
+Together, they oversee over $1 trillion in assets, equivalent to around 10% of the global gross domestic product.
 But what exactly is a sovereign wealth fund?

 Where Does The Money For A Sovereign Wealth Fund Come From?